tinytrashbin/react_and_angularjs_short_notes/README.md

 }
 ```

-Note: `tabs_in_header` is a fixed value.
-It's never changed.
+Note: Value of `tabs_in_header` will remain fixed.
+It will never change.
 Hence we can decide to put it outside of `useDictState` as well.
 Though there is no harm in keeping it inside `useDictState`.

+Note: `useDictState` should be used only once in a component.

 Accessing and updating key-values in useDictState.